Food as ‘Poison’

 Thus, in relation to nutrition "the essential thing consists in the fact that a food which a person takes into himself has a particular sum of forces within it.
 In the outer world every foodstuff has a very particular sum of forces within it through which it is adapted to the world.
 But in the interior of the human organism everything becomes different.
 This human organism has to completely metamorphose the foodstuffs.
 It must transform the foodstuff processes into those processes that should hold sway in its own organism.
 And that which takes place in the human organism is namely a continuous battle in that we transform the dynamics of the foodstuffs, in that we make them into something entirely different.
 The reaction in our interior against the foodstuffs is what it is that we actually sense, which stimulates us and supports our life.
 Therefore we may not always ask merely: Must we add so and so much from this or that material? – rather: What does the organism do frequently with the smallest amount of some material?
 How do we react to it?
 The organism requires just those forces which develop resistance against the external nature processes."
 [15]

 Thus we deal in the domain of nutrition with the polarity of the ego organization and the foreign nature of earthly substances and forces.
-And if we wish to be an active participant in the evolution of humanity we need to strengthen our individual power of transformation with suitable food choices.
+And if we wish to be an active participant in the evolution of humanity we need to strengthen our individual power of transformation with suitable food choices and other means, including the strengthening of our ego by virtue of spiritual development suitable to the modern time.

 For complementary perspectives see: